jonichi16/friendszone/README.md

 A Facebook-clone built with Ruby on Rails.
 This is the final project for Ruby on Rails course in [TheOdinProject](https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project).
 This app will have the core features of Facebook - users, profiles, friends, posting, likes, comments, notifications.

-You can log-in to [Live Preview](https://friendszone.up.railway.app/) using this account:
+You can sign-up to [Live Preview](https://friendszone.up.railway.app/) or log-in using this account:

-- username: sampleuser
+- username: `sampleuser`
 - email: `sample@user.com`
-- password: password
+- password: `password`

 # Features